Stone Voices has released Ambient Reverb, a high-quality

 This is the fourth freeware VST plugin released by Vasily Makarov, the developer behind Stone Voices.
 Check out the previously released Brandulator, Marazmator, and PolyGAS if you’re into slightly unusual instruments and effects.
 Just like its predecessors, Ambient Reverb is available as a Windows VST plugin only and will not work on Mac computers.

-Ambient Reverb is available for free download via Stone Voices (4.06 MB download size, RAR archive, 32-bit & 64-bit VST plugin format for Windows).
+Ambient Reverb is available via Stone Voices (4.06 MB download size, RAR archive, 32-bit & 64-bit VST plugin format for Windows).